systemmonkey42/S3/docs/DOCKER.rst

 In production with Docker
 -------------------------

-Using Docker Volume in production
+Using Docker Volumes in production
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Zenko CloudServer runs with a file backend by default.